Buy a Business FYI / Denver CO Area

 Keep in mind that financial records are only history.
 There is no way of knowing that what happened in the past will repeat for you.
 In the long run, the financial records are merely an indicator of what the business has done – it is up to you to run the business competently after purchase.

 Seek business owners who are open to an “earn-out” for a portion of the business sale value.
 At Company Brokers we are effective at designing deals where the business owner will consider an earn-out for the more desirable buyers.

 5. How to determine if the seller is reporting all income

 There are no guarantees.
-At some point, even after all of your investigation is completed, you will still have to make that "leap of faith" that is necessary to proceed with the purchase. if you buy a business.
+At some point, even after all of your investigations are completed, you will still have to make that “leap of faith” that is necessary to proceed with the purchase. if you buy a business.

 You will have to work hard, perhaps even “tighten your belt” a little and perform many different jobs to be successful in your own business.

-Even in view of the risks that any business takes, the vast majority of independant business owners would never go back to a nine to five job.
+Even in view of the risks that any business takes, the vast majority of independent business owners would never go back to a nine to five job.